Alternatives to Anxiety Medications

 - Biofeedback is a way of using technology to monitor a physiological process in order to learn self-regulation strategies.
 One biological process that is commonly measured is heart-rate variability (HRV), and some studies have shown that learning to increase HRV can reduce stress and anxiety and improve psychological well-being.

 - Art therapy is another technique that has been used to treat anxiety disorders.
-In psychotherapy, it can be used as a way of revealing and working through underlying issues and beliefs related to your anxiety.
+In psychotherapy, it can be used as a way of revealing and working through underlying issues and beliefs.
 In addition, the process of making art in and of itself can be relaxing and therapeutic.

 - Pet therapy or animal-assisted therapy (AAT) has been gaining popularity as a stress reduction technique, particularly around college campuses.
 Studies have shown that petting and being around animals, especially dogs, can help to reduce heart rate, blood pressure, and anxiety.
 If you don’t have an animal of your own or can’t find any pet therapy events near you, you can even head to a local animal shelter to volunteer and play with some of the animals there.